autotelic/fastify-cloudprnt/README.md

 _@autotelic/fastify-cloudprnt_ exports a fastify plugin.
 When registered the plugin expects a configuration object:

-* `queueJob: (token, jobData) => any`: method that takes a url-safe string `token` and an object of data `jobData`, to be passed to [fastify point-of-view `view` method](https://github.com/fastify/point-of-view#quick-start) for template rendering, and adds the job to the print queue.
+* `queueJob: (token, jobData) => any`: method that takes a url-safe string `token` and an object of data `jobData`, to be passed to [point-of-view](https://github.com/fastify/point-of-view#quick-start) for template rendering, and adds the job to the print queue.
 * `getJob: () => token`: method that returns the url-safe string `token` for the next available print job on the queue.
 * `getJobData: (token) => object`: method that returns the data object for the job enqueued with the url-safe string `token`.
 * `deleteJob: (token) => any`: method that deletes the job enqueued with the url-safe string `token` from the print queue.
-* `routePrefix: string`: string which will configure a prefix for all cloudprint routes.
+* `routePrefix: string`: string which will configure a prefix for all cloudprnt routes.
+* `defaultTemplate`: string which will configure the default template to be joined with `templatesDir` and used by [`@fastify/point-of-view`](https://github.com/fastify/point-of-view/tree/v3.x) to render the template (default to `receipt.stm`).
+If `jobData` contains a `template` value, it will be used instead of the `defaultTemplate`.
+* `templatesDir`: string which will configure the directory to be joined with either the `defaultTemplate` or `jobData.template` and used by [`@fastify/point-of-view`](https://github.com/fastify/point-of-view/tree/v3.x) to render the template (default to an empty string).
+* `errorHandler: (error, request, reply) => any`: function that overrides the default error handler for the scope of all fastify-cloudprnt routes.
+If configured, `errorHandler` must conform to the fastify [route errorHandler](https://www.fastify.io/docs/v3.29.x/Reference/Routes/#routes-options).
 ## Examples

 ### Basic